Juliet Opie Hopkins

-Juliet Ann Hopkins (née Opie; May 7, 1818 – March 9, 1890) was born on a plantation in Jefferson County, Virginia (present-day West Virginia).
+Juliet Ann Hopkins (née Opie; May 7, 1818 – March 9, 1890) was an American nurse and philanthropist, who set up three hospitals in Alabama in the 1860s.

 After her marriage to Arthur F. Hopkins of Mobile, Alabama, she relocated to that state.
 During the Civil War, the couple sold most of their real estate holdings and donated the money to the cause of the Confederate States of America.
 When her husband was appointed to oversee hospitals during the war, she went to work converting tobacco factories into hospitals.
 She made daily visits to the wounded, and received a battlefield injury in the course of her duties.

 Her husband died within months of the close of the war, and she spent the rest of her life in poverty.
 When she died, she was interred with a full military burial at Arlington National Cemetery, with the Alabama congressional delegation serving as her pallbearers.
 In 1991, she was inducted into the Alabama Women's Hall of Fame.

 Early life

 Juliet Ann Opie was born in 1818 on her parents' Jefferson County, Virginia plantation "Woodburn", which employed slave labor.
 The area is in present-day West Virginia.
 Her father, Hierome Lindsay Opie, owned an estimated 2,000 slaves and was a delegate to the 1829 Virginia Constitutional Convention that reaffirmed slavery while granting some concessions to underrepresented western Virginia.
 She was home schooled until she was enrolled at Miss Ritchie's private institution in Richmond, Virginia.
 Her mother Margaret Muse Opie died when Juliet was sixteen years old, and she was called home to handle her mother's duties at the plantation.
 Her first husband in 1837 was Alexander George Gordon, who died in either 1847 or 1849.

 She married a widower, Arthur Francis Hopkins, on November 4, 1854.
-Twenty-three years older than Juliet, he was born in Virginia in October 18, 1794.
+Twenty-three years older than Juliet, he was born in Virginia on October 18, 1794.
 His father had been a participant in the Revolutionary War.
 He studied law and opened a practice in Alabama.
 Prior to marrying Juliet, he had already served as an Alabama state senator, and as Chief Justice of the Alabama Supreme Court.

 The couple made their home in Mobile.
 Juliet bore no children from either of her marriages, but she and Hopkins adopted a niece who was named after her.